HiSET Social Studies Study Guide: Geography

 Types of Maps

 Projection isn’t a cartographer’s only decision when creating a map.
 They must also pick what kind of information their map will feature.
-The table below explains their options.
+The table below defines a few different map types.